How to Calculate and Track Bad Debt Expense

 LoanPro is the answer to mitigating bad debt risks in the business world.
 While bad debts might be a fact of life, it doesn’t mean you can’t take steps to prevent them.
 Here’s what you can do with LoanPro:

-• Communicate clearly about your repayment terms.
+- Communicate clearly about your repayment terms within the invoicing process.
+Frequent reminders help borrowers avoid delinquencies, preventing future bad debt.
 You can do this by sending out due dates on invoices and sending automatic payment reminders to borrowers.

-• Set late fees.
+- Set clear late fees.
 If you build late fees into your payments, you motivate customers to pay on time.
+But it’s crucial to keep borrowers informed—late fees only add to your bad debt expense if borrowers only learn about them after they’ve missed payments.

-• Remind customers about late payments.
+- Remind customers about late payments.
 If your client or a borrower is overdue, send them an automatic email reminder.
+Including information about grace periods or other hardship programs might prompt a quick payment.

-• Automate the tracking of bad debts.
-LoanPro’s automation enables you to catch bad debts instantly so you can try and resolve them quickly.
+- Automate bad debt expense tracking.
+Use a modern loan management system to proactively monitor accounts, flag risks early, and take action before debts become uncollectible.
 With manual tracking, on the other hand, it’s easy to overlook signs that an account will become uncollectable until it’s reached a point of no return.

 The more equipped you are to prevent bad debt, the easier it is to mitigate the non-payment risk and stay in control of your cash flow so your business consistently receives on-time payments and has a smaller chance of running into financial distress.